dosza/LAMWManager-win/README.md

 ### Cannot Build [LAMW Demos](https://github.com/jmpessoa/lazandroidmodulewizard/tree/master/demos) ###

 By default LAMW Manager uses (Android) Crosscompile to **ARMv7+vFPV3**, but LAMW Demos uses **ARMV6+Cfsoft**, you need apply this configuration:
-1. Open your LAMW Demo with LAMW4Linux
+1. Open your LAMW Demo with LAMW4Windows
 2. On menu bar go to Project --> [LAMW] Android Project Options --> Build --> Chipset --> ARMV7a+FVPv3

 ### LAMW Manager stills in same point for long time... ###
 This error is not related to LAMW Manager, but to the windows command prompt.<br/>The [*Quick Edition*](https://stackoverflow.com/questions/13599822/command-prompt-gets-stuck-and-continues-on-enter-key-press) mode pauses the screen to copy the content to the clipboard.
 To continue LAMW install, follow this steps:
 1. Check title of prompt command starts with: **Selected**
 2. If the prompt title starts with **Selected**, press Enter to continue the process

 Releases Notes
 ---
-For information on new features and bug fixes read the [**Release Notes**](https://github.com/dosza/LAMWManager-win/blob/v0.3.1/lamw_manager/docs/releases_notes.md#v031-fixes---August-2021)
+For information on new features and bug fixes read the [*Release Notes*](https://github.com/dosza/LAMWManager-win/blob/v0.3.1/lamw_manager/docs/releases_notes.md#v031-fixes---August-2021)

 Congratulations!
 ---